-1. IMPORTANT Number of courts and the number of days will be a deciding factor on how many players and/or events the tournament can accommodate.

-- 2. Choose an approved format and events (WD, MXD, Singles, Age, Skill, etc.).
-DO NOT have conflicting events on the same day i.e. Men's Singles and Doubles. - 3.
-Decide on the number of participants in each event (set parameters) based upon the size of the venue, the number of hours you plan to play each day, the type of matches i.e. 2 out of 3 to 11 points win by 2, takes longer than other formats.
-Rule of Thumb for double elimination: number of matches in a bracket equals twice the number of teams minus 2 i.e. for a 16 team bracket (216)-2=30 matches.
-Only use Round Robin for 4 or 5 Teams and then decide how. - 4.
-Permanent nets preferred but not limited to, most larger or indoor tournaments use temporary courts/nets - 5.
-Check for Wi-Fi availability and electrical outlets.
-IMPORTANT if you are planning to use a public wifi access point be prepared for interruptions.
-Consider the use of a Wi-Fi Hotspot available on short term rental to avoid interruptions. - 6.
-PA/Sound system - 7.
-Lights - 8.
-Room for and availability of vendor/sponsor spaces/tables - 9.
-Restrooms - 10.
-Confirm with the venue regarding need of approved food vendors if any. - 11.
-Consider surface conditions and ability to control players tracking debris onto the courts
+- 1. IMPORTANT: Number of courts and the number of days will be a deciding factor on how many players and/or events the tournament can accommodate. - 2.
+Choose an approved format and events (WD, MXD, Singles, Age, Skill, etc.).
+DO NOT have conflicting events on the same day i.e. Men's Singles and Men's Doubles. - 3.
+Decide on the number of participants in each event (set parameters) based upon the size of the venue, the number of hours you plan to play each day, the type of matches. - i.e. 2 out of 3 to 11 points win by 2, takes longer than other formats.
+Rule of Thumb for double elimination: number of matches in a bracket equals twice the number of teams minus 2 i.e. for a 16 team bracket (2\16)-2=30 matches.
+Only use Round Robin for 4 or 5 Teams.
+Teams of 3 or less should be combined with another group if possible.